tfresource/tfresource-website/README.md

   details: "Many pages are updated frequently by the best minds in our industry."
 - title: Contribute!
   details: "Make this site better by editing existing content or adding new pages.
-We welcome content from the entire travel forecasting community.
-Yes, that means you!"
+We welcome content from the entire travel forecasting community."
-footer: Copyright © 2019-present by the contributing authors
+footer: Copyright © 2019-present by the contributing authors.
 ---

 This site is a technology experiment, for discussion by the TRB ADB45 committee.